5 Ways to Stop Apps from Opening on Startup on Mac

-Startup items, also called login items, are applications and services that run in the background when you start your Mac.
+Startup programs are the applications and services that run in the background when you start your Mac.
 You may have added some of them to startup by yourself, while others may not have had your permission.

-Having some startup items can certainly improve your work efficiency.
+Having some startup programs can certainly improve your work efficiency.
 But having too many auto-login items will not only eat up your memory but also degrade the performance of your Mac.
 So, it's a good idea to go ahead and disable those unwanted startups.

 How to Stop Mac Startup Programs and Apps from Opening via the Dock

 The easiest way to stop an app from opening on Mac startup is to use the Dock.
 Here're the steps.

 Launch the app you want to disable.